alanzanattadev/atom-molecule-dev-environment/doc/plugin-creator/create-plugin.md

 #### Regexp

-Finally, `isPackage` can be a regexp applied on all files of the project.
+The **isPackage** field can be a regexp that all files of the project are compared against.
+A file is considered a package if its absolute path (ex: `/home/user/project/package.json`) matches the regexp.
-The regexp will be tested on the absolute path of the file (ex: `/home/user/project/package.json`)

 ``` js
 isPackage: /gulpfile|gruntfile)\.js/